BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ![image](https://github.com/user-attachments/assets/ef6ef0c3-2962-4802-ae6e-5d27125a9b86)
 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 ### Conclusion
-Based on the results, I can conclude that psychological treatments significantly alleviate depressive symptoms in diabetic patients, reducing them by approximately 41% every three months of treatment.
+Based on the results, I can conclude that psychological treatments significantly alleviate depressive symptoms in diabetic patients, reducing them by approximately 41% with each month of psychological treatment.
 However, we can also conclude that there is no significant difference between the CBT treatment and MBCT treatment for diabetic patients, as the p-value of the CBT treatment is greater than 5%.
 The "What Works Best for Whom" study found that both therapies, CBT and MBCT, helped reduce depression in diabetic patients, which supports the results we obtained.

 ![image](https://github.com/user-attachments/assets/6145f780-ae7f-4eaf-bbe4-c8b18ab0282c)
 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________